dplastico/dplastico.github.io/_posts/2023-07-02-2023-write_up-Rainbow2-(Vulnlab).md

 rop += p32(0x41424344) #junk for ebp
 ```

-We used an addition, but we "pop" a negative value.
+We'll use an addition, but we'll "pop" a negative value.
 This is done to avoid NULL bytes. _ECX_ now has the value of the stack-0x50, and we'll use it to point to our stub

 Next, We need to move the value of __TLSFree__ to a register.
 Since we have the IAT address stored in *tlsfree_iat*, we can dereference it and then subtract the Offset from __VirtualAlloc__